getify/You-Dont-Know-JS/async & performance/ch2.md

 y = z;
 ```

 These three assignment statements are synchronous, so `x = y` waits for `z = x` to finish, and `y = z` in turn waits for `x = y` to finish.
-Another of way of saying it is that these three statements are temporally bound to execute in a certain order, one right after the other.
+Another way of saying it is that these three statements are temporally bound to execute in a certain order, one right after the other.
 Thankfully, we don't need to be bothered with any async evented details here.
 If we did, the code gets a lot more complex, quickly!

 So if synchronous brain planning maps well to synchronous code statements, how well do our brains do at planning out asynchronous code?